 How to Budget for Nonprofit Fundraising

-Special events: Special events can be a great way to introduce new people to your organization, but producing such events can be one of the most expensive ways to raise funds.
-Spending 50 or 60 percent of the income from an event to pay for costs is common.
-Printing, advertising, food, and entertainment all cost money.
+Special events: Special events can be a great way to introduce new people to your organization, but producing such events can be one of the more expensive ways to raise funds.
+Spending 50 percent or 60 percent of the income from an event to pay for costs is common.
+After all, printing, advertising, food, and entertainment all cost money.

 Also, special events are labor intensive, so make sure you have an experienced volunteer group or detail-oriented staff to work on special events if you go this route.

 Planned giving: If your nonprofit isn’t familiar with tax laws regarding wills and estates, it may need to employ or hire on contract a planned giving expert (or attract one as a board member).
 Bringing this person on board can be expensive in the short term, but doing so can yield important long-term support for your agency.

 Planned giving works best for organizations that have been around for a long time and that show good prospects for continuing.
 Universities, museums, and churches come to mind.
 Small, new groups have a difficult time attracting bequests.